-Accepted technical papers are published on the ASHRAE Papers CD distributed at the start of the conference.
+Accepted technical papers are published in the ASHRAE Papers collection made available at the start of the conference.
 The technical papers must be presented at the conference in order to be published in ASHRAE Transactions, where they will be included with questions and answers (if any).
 ASHRAE Transactions is cited in the Thomson Reuters Web of Knowledge Index of Scientific & Technical Proceedings, Index to Scientific Books and Current Contents Proceedings: Engineering, Technology, Applied Physics.
 Technical papers are also cited in SciVerse Scopus and COMPENDEX.

 AUTHORS: When writing your technical paper manuscript, please follow the guidelines in the ASHRAE Authors Manual.